 What is especially notable about 2001: A Space Odyssey is the subsequent changes it wrought in science-fiction.
 Up until Star Wars, 2001: A Space Odyssey was the benchmark against which all other science-fiction films were measured.
 It was a demarcation line after which science-fiction was never the same again.
 Left behind was all of 1950s science-fiction, trembling at alien invaders and at most conducting tentative fear-ridden space operatic journeys to other worlds only to end in disaster or be turned back by unwelcoming aliens there.
-In its place we subsequently had science-fiction visions that sought after epic, transcendental states of mind and the universe works like Solaris (1972), Zardoz (1974), Phase IV (1974), tvs Space: 1999 (1975-7), The Man Who Fell to Earth (1976), Stalker (1979), The Black Hole (1979), Star Trek The Motion Picture (1979), Altered States (1980), Brainstorm (1983), Akira (1988), Mission to Mars (2000), The Fountain (2006), Enter the Void (2009) and Beyond the Black Rainbow (2010).
+In its place we subsequently had science-fiction visions that sought after epic, transcendental states of mind and the universe works like Solaris (1972), Zardoz (1974), Phase IV (1974), tvs Space: 1999 (1975-7), The Man Who Fell to Earth (1976), Stalker (1979), The Black Hole (1979), Star Trek The Motion Picture (1979), Altered States (1980), Brainstorm (1983), Akira (1988), Mission to Mars (2000), The Fountain (2006), Enter the Void (2009), Beyond the Black Rainbow (2010) and Interstellar (2014).
 In the decade to come, other films would run with the 2001 look the likes of Colossus: The Forbin Project (1969), The Andromeda Strain (1971), THX 1138 (1971), The Terminal Man (1974), Rollerball (1975), Coma (1978) and Brave New World (tv, 1980) to create a vision of the future where technology had strangled humanity to the point that people had become like a disease blemishing science triumphants antiseptic perfection.

 Stanley Kubricks other genre films are: the nuclear war black comedy Dr Strangelove; or How I Learned to Stop Worrying and Love the Bomb (1964); A Clockwork Orange (1971) about near future violence and brainwashing; the Stephen King haunted hotel adaptation The Shining (1980); and Steven Spielbergs A.I.
 (2001), adapted from a long-time Kubrick project following Kubricks death in 1999.
 Stanley Kubrick: A Life in Pictures (2001) is a fascinating documentary about Kubrick and his body of work.